 Trust me; you will feel as if you are walking towards a Microsoft Windows wallpaper.

 From any direction, this place seems equally mesmerizing

-So, there are shacks on the each side where you will get proper thai food to enjoy with a view.
+So, there are shacks on each side where you will get proper Thai food to enjoy with a view.
 And even if these are shacks, they are no less when it comes to the taste and presentation of the food!

-The Massaman curry is a mildly spice vegetable/meat curry which is totally great in taste.
+The Massaman curry is a mildly spice vegetable/meat curry which is excellent in taste.

 However, I am a huge fan of the pineapple rice being served there in Thailand, anywhere!